 Why Your Accountant and Business Broker May Recommend A Different Asking Price

-Armed with the accountant’s appraisal or valuation, the hopeful business owner consults a business broker while dreaming of the exciting possibilities for the mountain of cash resulting from the sale.
+Armed with an accountant’s appraisal or valuation, the hopeful business owner often heads straight to a business broker already picturing the payday and future possibilities.

 “How can this be?” cries the disappointed owner.
 “Did my accountant make a mistake?”